pcamus/pymath/Limits/num_limit/README.md

 We can see that the first one seems to converge toward **0.5** and the second one toward **0** (a = 20, f = 50).

-Another method constists in listing the values of the sequence or function when we tend to the limit.
-It means in our two exwmple when the variable gets bigger and bigger.
+Another method consists in listing the values of the sequence or function when we tend to the limit.
+It means, in our two examples, that the variable gets bigger and bigger.

 The following code is used for the sequence : [num_limit.py](num_limit.py) and gives :